 In order to reduce the potential for personal/property losses in hazard classifications, Clackamas County developed a Multi-Jurisdictional Hazards Mitigation Plan (NHMP) in 2002.
-It was updated in 2007 (Resolution 09-21), and again in 2012.
+It was updated in 2007, and again in 2012.
 The latest update was in 2019.

 The Oregon City Addendum to the NHMP was adopted by City Commission on September 4, 2019, through Resolution 19-30, in conjunction with the 2019 NHMP update.
 The City Commission hearing was open to the community and the media.
+The 2019 Oregon City Addendum to the NHMP has been accepted by FEMA as of September 25, 2019.